-Before phones, email, and internet, letter writing was the way to communicate!
-Inevitably, however, letter writing has lost its place as the most popular mode of communication.
-It is much more convenient and efficient to give someone a quick call or write them an email.
-The disadvantage of electronic correspondence is the loss of personal touch: emails, calls, Facebook messages, and texts are intangible, and most will fall by the wayside as the days pass.
+Once upon a time, letter writing was the way to communicate!
+Now, however, letters can’t compete with the efficiency of phones, emails, and social media.
+The disadvantage of electronic correspondence?
+The loss of personal touch: digital messages are intangible, and most will fall by the wayside as the days pass.
 That’s where letters really shine: they capture a piece of the author with handwriting, ink choice, stationery, and enclosures.
-For that reason, letters stand the test of time — and they make the recipient feel very special!
-In today’s blog post, we’re going to examine how to write a standard and simple yet elegant letter.
+For that reason, letters stand the test of time — and they make the recipient feel special!
+(Need more reasons to write one?
+See this article.)
+Today, we’re going to examine how to write a simple and elegant letter.

 Letter Writing Supplies

 The list below outlines a few basic supplies for writing a letter.
-Keep in mind that letters are just as unique as the people who write them, so if you want to add or subtract from the list, you absolutely can!
+Remember: letters are just as unique as the people who write them, so if you want to add or subtract from the list, you absolutely can!

 I always begin by choosing an envelope.
 Your envelope selection should match your creative mood on any given day.
 If you aren’t loving any of the envelopes in your collection, you can always make your own!